Cuyler36/Type-on-Strap/_posts/2018-07-14-creating-a-nes-patch-loader.md

 So that's where the maximum patch size of 251 comes from!
 Now that we know our limitations in depth, we can pick where we'll write the loader to!

 #### Determining the Write Address
 As nice as it'd be to just pick 0x80000000 as the patch loader write address, we need to take caution in where we write it to.
-The lower address in RAM contain important game information and code that would likely crash the game if it was overwritten!
+The lower addresses in RAM contain important game information and code that would likely crash the game if it was overwritten!
 Knowing this, I fired up Dolphin Emulator in debug mode, and dumped the game's RAM while it was running.
 After a short while of searching, I found a large enough section of unused RAM located at 0x80003640.

 ![RAM at 0x80003640]({{ site.baseurl }}/assets/img/nesaceloader/animal-crossing-memory.png)